 Appeals based on unreasonable sanctions or conditions noted above would be heard by the Vice President for Student Affairs or an Appeals Board.
 The Appeals Board will consist of one voting faculty member and two voting administrators.
-Members of the panel will be appointed for one to three year terms and will be trained on issues related to the Sexual Misconduct and Relationship Violence policy and process.
+Members of the panel will be appointed for one to three-year terms and will be trained on issues related to the Sexual Misconduct and Relationship Violence policy and process.

-Students wishing to appeal should submit their written appeal to the Dean of Students within five (5) calendar days of receipt of the decision by the Adjudicator.
-Appeals are due by 5:00 p.m. on the fifth day following the original decision.
-The Title IX Director shall determine if the grounds for appeal were met.
+A conduct appeal must be submitted within ten (10) business days of being notified of the decision.
+If the student is notified of the decision by letter, the student has ten (10) business days from the draft date of the letter to make an appeal.
+Such appeals shall be in writing and delivered to the Vice President for Student Affairs or their designee.
 If grounds are not met, the appeal will not move forward to the Vice President for Student Affairs or an Appeals Board.
 Common reasons why an appeal may be rejected, or not accepted for consideration, include the following:

-- Where a remedy has been requested that is not available through the appeal - Where the appeal does not fit within the definition of any of the relevant grounds for appeal - If the Respondent or Complainant submits an appeal and the appeal is granted, both parties will be informed by the Title IX Director that an appeal has been granted.
+- Where a remedy has been requested that is not available through the appeal - Where the appeal does not fit within the definition of any of the relevant grounds for appeal

-- Once all parties have been notified that an appeal has been granted, the Complainant or Respondent will have the option to submit a response to the appeal in writing.
-This response must be received by 5:00pm on the third calendar day following the receipt of the appeal notification. - If being heard by the Vice President for Student Affairs: the original appeal letter and any response will be submitted to the Vice President for Student Affairs. - If being heard by an Appeals Board: Once a board has been convened, the original appeal letter and any responses will be submitted to the Appeals Board.
+- If the Respondent or Complainant submits an appeal and the appeal is granted, both parties will be informed by the Title IX Director that an appeal has been granted. - Once all parties have been notified that an appeal has been granted, the Complainant or Respondent will have the option to submit a response to the appeal in writing.
+This response must be received by 5:00pm on the third calendar day following the receipt of the appeal notification. - If being heard by the Vice President for Student Affairs: the original appeal letter and any response will be submitted to the Vice President for Student Affairs.

+If being heard by an Appeals Board: Once a board has been convened, the original appeal letter and any responses will be submitted to the Appeals Board.
 This board will be chaired by one of the voting members of the Appeals Board.